renfunny/Challenge-1/README.md

 The image elements were revised and the proper alt attributes were added accordingly.
 The heading attributes were revised and ensured they fell in sequential order.
 The title element was revised and a concise, descripted new title was added.
-To view the webpage online please follow the following link:
+To view the webpage online please [Click-Here!](https://renfunny.github.io/horiseon-webpage-accesibility-optimization/)

 ## Visuals